 This question is in my top 5 FAQ.
 “Should I be a marketing manager or should I start my own business?”

 To be honest, it’s difficult to answer.
 As a coach, I can’t give you the answers, I can only ask you more (efficient) questions so that you get closer to your answer.
-However, there are a number of things to consider when you want to know what type of job gives you the most fulfillment.
-You can find the steps to uncovering your purpose in my free webinar.
+However, there are a number of things to consider when you want to know what type of job gives you the most fulfilment.

 It takes a deep dive into your interests, skills, behavior, preferences, childhood, and life path to figure out what you are meant to be doing on this planet.
 To manage your expectations: it’s a process you’ll go through that can take anywhere from a week to a couple of years depending on your willingness to dive deep and take action.
-You can watch the webinar and do it yourself, or you can attend the workshop and get onto the fast track of finding your purpose!
+Use the Career Compass to guide you!

 Meet your enemy – fear gremlins